Thursday, 7 December 2023

 But speech does not just impact an audience directly.
 It can and often does impact audiences indirectly.
 Why would someone choose to impact an audience indirectly with their words, rather than overtly attempting to attune them in the desired manner?
 The reason is because the speaker might not wish to be held responsible for their words.
 The speaker may want to convey something in a way that allows for plausible deniability that they intended to convey it.
 Plausible deniability is a symptom of what we call hustle - speech that functions non-transparently.
 When speech is not transparent, a speaker has latitude to deny that they intended the non-transparent features.
 Hustle is a large and diverse category, including insinuation (itself a broad category).
 One of the goals of the book is to show just how large it is.

 Why bother?
 The fact is you can insinuate anything you like without saying a word.
-Memphis, the mime, could convey the whole of the Pythagorean philosophy with a twitch of his butt cheek.
+Memphis, the mime, could convey the whole of the Pythagorean philosophy with a twitch of his butt cheeks.
 Deeds are all that matter.

 To illustrate it with an example, we’re going to focus in this section on one quite specific mechanism of hustle, the mechanism of the dog-whistle.
 Dog-whistling involves employing speech that appears on the surface to be transparent, but, when married to a hearer’s background frame and value systems, communicates a message not obvious to those without that background (i.e. it functions non-transparently).